Croydon/conan_inquiry/README.md

 # [Conan Inquiry](https://croydon.github.io/conan_inquiry)

-A way to search for conan packages across the web, and view additional information about them.
+A way to search for Conan packages across the web, and view additional information about them.
 You can find it [here](https://croydon.github.io/conan_inquiry).

 ## Features

 * Search results updated-as-you-type
-* Packages from repositories outside conan-central
+* Packages from repositories outside conan-center
 * Quick information about what is packaged (description, licenses, authors, links, code example, etc.)
 * View README, the `conanfile.py` and more
+* See packages wishes rankes by their popularity

 ## Getting started